kalisio/k-atlas/README.md

 >
 > The given simplification tolerance will be scaled according to administrative level using this formula: `tolerance at level N = tolerance / 2^(N-2)`

+For testign purpose you can also limit the processed administrative levels using the `MIN_LEVEL/MAX_LEVEL` environment variables.

 ### Planet generation

 To generate the whole planet use continent extracts like this first to launch the `osm-boundaries` job from level 3 to 8: